• Skip to primary navigation

 Add the chopped parsley to a strainer that fits inside a large bowl.
 Once the parsley is all chopped, fill the bowl and strainer with water.
 Drain.
 Repeat until the water runs clear.
 Keep the parsley in the strainer until the excess water has drained completely.

 Hint: Lemons come in different sizes and juiciness.
-If you want a more accurate measurement, measure the lemon juice prior to adding it to the salad.
+If you want a more accurate measurement, measure the lemon juice before adding it to the salad.

 mixed tabouli in a bowl